August 28, 2024

 How to choose a machine tool?

 Milling machines can process cylindrical features.
-On milling machines, you can process planes (horizontal and vertical), grooves (keyways, T-slots, dovetail grooves, etc.), toothed parts (gears, spline shafts, sprockets, spiral surfaces (threads, spiral grooves) and various curved surfaces.
-In addition, it can also be used for the surface of rotating bodies, inner hole processing and cutting work.
+On milling machines, you can process planes (horizontal and vertical), grooves (keyways, T-slots, dovetail grooves, etc.), toothed parts (gears, spline shafts, sprockets, spiral surfaces (threads, spiral grooves), and various curved surfaces.
+In addition, it can also process the surface of rotating bodies, and inner holes, and perform cutting work.

 But if the part is purely cylindrical, a lathe is a better and more accurate choice.